EQU - Laboratory Vacuum Microwave Processing

 Fig. 1. finder mat grid

 Fig. 1.
-The finder mat grid is taped to the oven cavity, approximately 1" from the front of the microwave cavity and centered side to side.
+The finder mat grid is taped to the oven cavity, approximately 1" from the front of the microwave cavity and centred side to side.
 An 800ml or 1 L plastic beaker (glass is all right but it creates more heat in the oven cavity) is filled with 500-700ml of tap water and the water is recirculated and cooled to under 35°C using the Load Cooler.
 The vacuum chamber is placed, as shown, in the microwave cavity.
 It has 2 each 100ml water loads inside which are always oriented as shown.
 The holder for the sample tubes (A) is placed in front to the two water loads, so that one of the sample tubes is directly below the temperature probe, which is inserted through the O-ring in the top of the chamber (see Fig. 3).

 Protocol 2.
 Aldehyde Fixation: